Your council's social services department can assess your care and support needs if you are finding it difficult to manage at home.

 Types of care and support services

-Alternatives to support at home could include:
+Alternatives to support at home might be moving to:

-- sheltered housing or supported housing
+- sheltered or supported housing

 How to get a care and support assessment